agude/agude.github.io/_books/all_these_worlds.md

   Others' homeworld.
 - Life as an android, exploring the legal rights and the ethical implications of deciding what happens to one's mind after death.
-- The revolution on Poseidon.
+- The revolution on Poseidon against the authoritarian council.

 My main critique of the {{ bobiverse }} is that storylines are always wrapped up too neatly and in favor of the Bobs.
 There are occasional